slaclab/sdf-docs/interactive-compute.md

 Users are welcome to submit a github pull-request to have their Jupyter environments added to the [SLAC Open Ondemand Jupyter App](https://github.com/slaclab/slac-ood-jupyter).
 Please see [guide for devloping your own Jupyter environments](jupyter.md) for further information.

+### AI Coding Assistants

+We provide two browser-based AI coding assistant apps through OnDemand: [Claude Code](claude-code.md) (Anthropic's official tool) and [OpenCode](opencode.md) (an open-source alternative).
+Both launch a browser terminal pre-configured to route AI model calls through the SLAC AI API — no local install, no SSH key management, and no manual configuration.

+Both apps support two LLM provider options:

+- **Bedrock (personal API key)** — requires a personal key from SLAC IT; see [Before you start](claude-code.md#before-you-start) for how to request one.
+- **SDF-Sage (facility allocation)** — bills AI usage to your experiment's Coact repo; authentication is handled automatically at session start.

+?> AI model calls are routed through SLAC IT infrastructure (`ai-api.slac.stanford.edu`).
+A SLAC AI API key is required for the Bedrock option and must be requested through IT before launching.
+See the [Claude Code](claude-code.md) page for full details.

 ### Other Custom Ondemand Applications

 If you wish to deploy your own custom Open Ondemand applications/services to the SLAC Ondemand Service, please [contact us](contact-us.md).